 In addition to finding out how COVID 19 is affecting you and your country, SAFE must also adapt its work for 2020.
-Unfortunately, we will not be holding regional meetings in May and June this year, but will hold one meeting electronically on 23 June 2020.
-This will be a first for SAFE and we are excited to see how this will work.
-We have also delayed the launch of our economic burden of stroke report until the autumn this year.
-The SAFE General Assembly will be held in November this year and we will do this electronically if we are not able to gather you together for a face to face meeting.
+Unfortunately, we have not been able to meet with our members through our usual regional meetings, but we have managed to been up, virtually, June and we will again in November.
+We have delayed the launch of our economic burden of stroke report until November year.
+The SAFE General Assembly will be held in November this year and we will do this virtually as we are not able to gather you together for a face to face meeting.
 Our first European life after stroke forum will be moved from November this year to 12 March 2021, in Barcelona.
 We hope to be able to fund one representative from your SSO, and one therapist or nurse from your country, and you will also be able to pay for other delegates from your organisation.
 The conference will also be open generally to delegates interested in improving life after stroke services.
 More information will be provided in our next members newsletter, we will update you further on exact dates and timings.

 What is happening in the world is a lot for everyone to take in just now, and everyone is having to rapidly adapt their lives on a daily basis.
 I would like to thank all of you for all the exceptional work you are doing.
 Please continue to keep well and be safe, do what you can to ensure the survival and sustainability of your stroke support organisation, and we hope to hear from you soon.

 With best wishes,